RCKMS/ss-comparision-service/README.md

 The following variables **must** be set by the runtime environment:

-* `mongodb.url`: The mongodb/documentDb conenction URI
+* `mongodb.url`: The mongodb/documentDb connection URI

 Optional variables:

+* `management-base-url`: The base URL for the comparison-service management endpoints, e.g. `http://localhost:8180/ss-comparison-service/v1/management`.
+This should be the external-facing URL because it is used to construct resource URLs in the REST service output for the client to use directly.
+This may be **required** in certain cases, like if behind a reverse proxy.
 * `service-output-expiration`: Defines how long to keep `service_output` documents **once they've been compared**.
 By default it is set to 10 days.
 After this expiration, documents will be automatically deleted.
 * `processor.enabled`: Enable/Disable the queue processor.
 Default is `true`.